Nkwor-Jane/image_gallery/README.md

 ## Contirbuting

 Feel free to clone and fork this repository.
 You can also submit pull requests.
-Any conributions are welcome!
+Any contributions are welcome!

 ## License